balnbibarbi/grype-listing.json-rewriter/README.md

 - Download the latest Grype vulnerability database listing
 - Download the latest Grype vulnerability database referenced in the listing
 - Output a modified vulnerability database listing, referencing only the latest vulnerability database
-- Rewrite the URLs in the listing so they all begin with 'example.com'
+- Rewrite the database URLs in the listing so they are all self-referential
 - Serve the listing and database over the configured protocol, hostname and port

 ### Deploying to Kubernetes